Cayuga Lake Watershed Management

-The most recent water quality assessment of Cayuga Lake (PDF, 91 KB) and its tributary waters was conducted in 2007 (South End portion updated in 2015) and can be found in the NYSDEC Waterbody Inventory Priority Waterbodies List (WI/PWL) Report for the Oswego River/Finger Lakes Basin.
+The most recent water quality assessment of Cayuga Lake (PDF, 98 KB) and its tributary waters was conducted in 2007 (South End portion updated in 2015) and can be found in the NYSDEC Waterbody Inventory Priority Waterbodies List (WI/PWL) Report for the Oswego River/Finger Lakes Basin.
 The WI/PWL assessment for the South End of the Lake was recently updated to reflect some of the ongoing activities, as well as the delisting (from the 2014 Section 303(d) List) of the South End for pathogens.
-A more comprehensive assessment for all of Cayuga Lake is somewhat overdue.
-However NYSDEC expects to issue an updated assessment that reflects the numerous Cayuga Lake activities outlined on this webpage in the near future.
+A more comprehensive assessment for all of Cayuga Lake is being deferred until completion of lake modeling work currently underway.

 South End Cayuga Lake

 South End Cayuga Lake - Bill Hecht

 Water quality conditions in the South End of Cayuga Lake are much different than those in the rest of the lake.
 Whereas water quality in other parts of Cayuga Lake are generally good, the South End has experienced water quality problems dating back to the 1960s and has been assessed as impaired since 1998.
-Excessive algal and aquatic weed growth restricts the recreational use of this part of the lake.
-Since the 1960s, aquatic weeds, poor water clarity and other impacts have resulted in the continuous closure of Stewart Park Beach along the south end of the lake.
-More recently, increasing nutrient (phosphorus) levels and algal growth throughout the South End have dominated water quality issue.
+Excessive algal and aquatic plant growth restricts the recreational use of this part of the lake.
+Since the 1960s, aquatic plants, poor water clarity and other impacts have resulted in the continuous closure of Stewart Park Beach along the south end of the lake.
+More recently, increasing nutrient (phosphorus) levels and related algal and aquatic plant growth throughout the South End have been the dominant water quality issue.

 There are a number of factors that contribute to conditions in the South End.
 For one thing the South End is more shallow than the rest of the lake, generally less than 15 feet deep.
 In addition, the surrounding watershed in the South End is much more developed and more densely populated than other parts of the watershed.
 A number of larger tributaries (Fall Creek and Cayuga Inlet/Cascadilla Creek/Six Mile Creek) which carry significant nonpoint source pollution loads also empty into the South End.
 This portion of the lake also receives discharges from three large point sources: The Ithaca Area WWTP, Cayuga Heights WWTP, and the Cornell Lake Source Cooling Facility.